‘Volunteering has been life changing.’

 Our volunteers work one-to-one with pupils aged 5 to 7 years to support and encourage their reading.
 Volunteers do not need teaching experience but do need to be reliable, patient, flexible, enthusiastic, good with children and confident in written and spoken English.

 If you have decided to volunteer with us, you will need to complete the online application form below.
 Once this has been completed, we will contact you to arrange an interview.
+Please note we only work with schools in the London borough of Wandsworth and all our volunteers need to live in or within easy reach of that borough.

 We believe that children should never experience abuse of any kind.
 We have a responsibility to promote the welfare of all children and keep them safe, and we are committed to practise in a way that protects them.
 We require all our volunteers to share this commitment.